jevan-smith/Course-Scheduler/README.md

 - underscore-min.js
 - moment.js

-Note: These are included inside "includes" folder.
+Note: These are included inside the "includes" folder.